Gabriel Arias Player Props: Guardians vs. White Sox

 Gabriel Arias At The Plate

-- Arias has seven doubles, four home runs and 23 walks while hitting .206.
+- Arias is batting .206 with seven doubles, four home runs and 23 walks.

-- Arias has had at least one RBI in 8.2% of his games this season (five of 61), with more than one RBI three times (4.9%).
+- Arias has picked up an RBI in five games this season (8.2%), with more than one RBI in three of them (4.9%).

 - In 13 games this year (21.3%), he has scored, including multiple runs twice.